flipperdevices/flipperzero-firmware/Tools/xremote/README.md

 - Select commands registered with the IR App (choose from the created remote buttons)<br>
 - Chain these commands using an easy UI<br>
 - Save chained commands to a file<br>
+- Add pauses, becaue target systems are not always fast enough for multiple commands<br>
 - Run file containing chained IR & SubGhz commands<br>

 ## How to install on Flipper Zero